Skip to content

 Lifetime value of negotiating a raise.

-Calculate the lifetime value of a successful raise negotiation including compound future raises on the higher base.
-Enter salary and see the result instantly.
+Lifetime value of a successful raise negotiation, including the compound future raises that build on the higher base salary.

 What this tool does